WebM and the things WordPress was hiding from me.

 Select your format tab and under output format make sure your format is set for OGV once you have loaded your master MP4 or AVI file.

-In the video tab we are going to select rate control mode and have it set for “Average bitrate” as that is the equivalent of variable bitrate.
-Then see the bitrate to 2000kbs (you can set it really low down to 1000kbs, but at 1080p fps it looks terrible!)
+In the video tab we are going to select rate control mode and have it set for “Average bitrate”.
+That is the equivalent of variable bitrate.
+Then see the bitrate to 4000kbs (you can set it really low down to 1000kbs, but at 1080p fps it looks terrible!
+2000kbs is acceptable for desktop tutorials that do not have a lot of motion.)

 Click on the “Add to queue” button and also click on the Queue tab to verify your project is saved and ready to be encoded.
 Verify your destination folder that you want your new OGV to drop into at the bottom.
 Finally, Press the Encode button at the top of the program to begin.
 Or, select more projects to queue up so you can encode a batch of them at the same time.